 Students will spend this year studying legal or related modules in a French speaking university.
 Students will also be required to pursue a specified language module at the host university.
 Students are required to take at least 45 credits of substantive modules taught through French during this year.
 The marks received for these modules will be converted by the court of examiners into Trinity College grades according to the conversion tables in force and weighted according to the regulations in the course handbook.
 The highest marks received in modules amounting to 45 credits will be counted towards the student's final degree result.
 35 per cent of final degree marks will be awarded on the basis of grades obtained during this year.
-A student who fails to pass this year will be required to repeat the year, though it may be possible to take a modified Junior Sophister year in Trinity College.
+A student who fails to pass this year will be required to repeat any failed modules through modules deemed academically equivalent offered in Trinity College.
 The court of examiners may direct the student to take certain compulsory law modules.